assert-justice/sorts_visualizer/README.md

 I hardly know 'er!
 This is a lesson concerning different sorting algorithms.
 My hope is that by visualizing these algorithms as we write them we'll get a better intuition for how they work and perform.

+I didn't have time to finish the notes but you can find the live version [here]()

 ## My Whacked out Visualizer Code

 If you study the `index.html` file you'll see its bringing in three scripts, `splotch.js`, `shuffle_vis.js`, and `index.js`.
 We'll only be modifying the last one.
 The first one is a simple and very incomplete library I whipped up to make creating resolution independent graphics easier.
 The second one is a bunch of code for creating and manipulating sorting visualizations and bar graphs.
 We'll be using a couple functions from that one.